ResetXPDR/MSFS_AutoFPS/README.md

 - Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flight types are so varied that a single target FPS value is not always appropriate,
 - A greatly simplified non-expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
 - An Expert Option, which allows user customisation of the following:
+  - A choice of TLOD automation method, each suitable for different specific uses of the app, namely FPS Sensitivity, FPS Tolerance, Auto TLOD and FPS Cap.
   - Auto raising and lowering of the minimum or base TLOD option, depending on low altitude performance being either very favourable or poor respectively,
   - Auto lowering of the maximum or top TLOD at night option, reducing system workload by not having to draw distant scenery that can't be seen in the dark anyway,
   - Cloud quality decrease option for when either FPS can't be achieved at the lowest desired TLOD or when the GPU load is too high,